sishen654/koa-hpp2/README.md

 import hpp from "koa-hpp2"

 const app = new koa()
-app.use(bodyParser())	// 必须添加 body 解析，才能对 body 进行过滤
+app.use(bodyParser())	// Body parsing must be added to filter the body app.use(hpp({
-app.use(hpp({
-    bodyWhitelist: ["a"]  // 只允许 body 中名为 a 的参数通过，其余参数放置于污染对象 }))
+    bodyWhitelist: ["a"]
+    // Only the parameter named a in the body is allowed to pass
+    // and the rest of the parameters are placed in the tainted object }))
 // ...
 ```